TransDB-de/website/src/content/en/faq.md

 The information of the entries is submitted by the users and translation of dynamic user generated data is currently not possible.
 Also, since Trans*DB is currently primarily designed for entries and users from Germany, corresponding information is also from Germany and thus mostly in German.

+## Do you make the data available for download or provide an API?

+No, we have deliberately decided against this.
+Automated processing by third parties has great potential for abuse.
+There is a risk that the institutions would then want to have their entries removed due to misuse, automated processing and/or spam.
+This would not help anyone.

+## Do you establish contacts to facilities?

+Please do not send us any requests that you are looking for a therapy place, for example.
+You can find the right facilities for you on our website and contact them yourself.
+We do not contact them for you.

 ## Do you accept donations?

 With pleasure.
 We manage our donations transparently via [Open Collective](https://opencollective.com/transdb).